 Full-time employees with up to ten years of employment with NMFA are entitled to fifteen days of vacation leave each fiscal year.
 Employees with more than ten years of service receive twenty days per fiscal year.
-When employees terminate, they are compensated at their current hourly rate for accumulated unpaid vacation leave.
+Employees are permitted to receive vacation leave and carry over unused balances each year, capped at 320 hours.
+When employees terminate, they are compensated at their current hourly rate for accumulated unpaid vacation leave, up to a maximum of 320 hours.

 Full-time employees are entitled to twelve days of sick leave each fiscal year.
-When employees terminate, they are compensated at twenty-five percent (25%) of their current hourly rate of accumulated unpaid sick leave, up to 320 hours.
+When employees terminate, they are compensated at twenty-five percent (25%) of their current hourly rate for accumulated unpaid sick leave, up to 320 hours.
 Part-time employees accrue vacation and sick leave on a prorated basis based on the number of hours they work.
-Accrued compensated absences are recorded and liquidated in the PPRF operating fund.
-Historically, the year-end balances are used within one year; thus the compensated absence liability is recorded as a current liability.
+Accrued compensated absences are recorded and liquidated in the NMFA Operating Fund.